 Students are required to behave with respect for other residents.

-With the offer of accommodation we will send you by post or link to a handbook, giving detailed information about your accommodation.
+With the offer of accommodation we will send you a link to a handbook, giving detailed information about your accommodation.

 Everyone is required to provide a Guarantor who will be responsible for paying your rent, if you fail to do so.

 The tenancy agreement will be for 41-51 weeks (depending on which accommodation you choose).
 If you wish to leave before the tenancy expires, you will still have to pay the rent.
 The tenancy is not transferable, but the University and Unipol will normally release you early from your tenancy agreement if a suitable replacement student tenant can be found to take your place.
-Full details of cancellation conditions and charges are given in the standard terms and conditions of residence referred to above.
+Full details of cancellation conditions and charges are given in the standard terms and conditions of residence that will be sent out to you when we make you an offer.